Mississippi: The Natchez Trace Bike Tour | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-An hour-long shuttle brings you to the haunting ghost town of Rocky Springs, where you’ll pause to explore its eerie beauty.
-From here, continue along the scenic Old Natchez Trace trail.
-Cycle to the beautiful town of Port Gibson, where you’ll enjoy lunch in a historic home.
-Afterwards, ride to the ruins of nearby Windsor Plantation before your 40-minute shuttle to Vicksburg.
+An hour-long shuttle brings you to the haunting ghost town of Rocky Springs, where you’ll pause to explore its evocative beauty.
+From here, cycle along the scenic Old Natchez Trace Trail to the charming town of Port Gibson, where you’ll enjoy lunch in a historic home.
+Afterward, continue riding to the nearby ruins of Windsor Plantation before shuttling about 40 minutes to Vicksburg.

 Included Meals: Breakfast, Lunch, Dinner

 Riding out from your inn today, you’ll cycle through Vicksburg and past scenic overlooks of the Mississippi River.
-Your destination is Vicksburg National Military Park, home to the country’s largest Civil War cemetery.
-You’ll stop at the Visitor Center to watch a short documentary film, then join a local historian for a guided tour of the park’s historic battlefields, which feature reconstructed forts and trenches.
-The battlefields are solemnly dressed by more than 1,330 monuments and memorials to both Union and Confederate soldiers.
+Your destination is Vicksburg National Military Park, home to the nation’s largest Civil War cemetery.
+You’ll stop at the Visitor Center to watch a short documentary film, then join a local historian for a guided tour of the park’s historic battlefields, featuring reconstructed forts and trenches.
+The landscapes are solemnly adorned with more than 1,330 monuments and memorials honoring both Union and Confederate soldiers.

-Encompassing more than 1,800 acres, the park is rife with rolling hills, making today’s ride the most challenging of your tour.
-You’ll alight to explore the USS Cairo Museum, enjoying a closer look at the formidable Union ironclad, which in 1862 became the first ship to be sunk by a mine.
-You’ll also pause for a picnic lunch, during which your local guide offers more Civil War insights, chronicling the decisive Siege of Vicksburg.
+Encompassing over 1,800 acres, the park is marked by rolling hills, making today’s ride the most challenging of your tour.
+You’ll pause to explore the USS Cairo Museum and get a close-up look at the formidable Union ironclad that, in 1862, became the first ship sunk by a mine.
+A picnic lunch follows, during which your guide offers deeper insights into the decisive Siege of Vicksburg.

-Cycling back to your inn, you may choose to visit the Old Courthouse Museum.
-This impressive and imposing antebellum building, which was named a National Historic Landmark in 1968, houses an eclectic array of Civil War artifacts—including the tie that Confederate President Jefferson Davis wore to his inauguration—many of which were donated by local residents.
+Cycling back to your inn, you may opt to visit the Old Courthouse Museum.
+This grand antebellum landmark—designated a National Historic Landmark in 1968—houses an eclectic collection of Civil War artifacts, including the tie worn by Confederate President Jefferson Davis at his inauguration.

-Tonight, you will be treated to a wonderful southern gospel presentation before enjoying dinner on your own in Vicksburg.
+This evening, enjoy a special southern gospel presentation before dining on your own in Vicksburg.

 Today's Ride Choices